techlerah-cmd/e-commerce/frontend/README_SEO.md

 ## 📦 What's Been Done

-Your LèRah website is now fully optimized for search engines!
+Your Lerah website is now fully optimized for search engines!
 Here's everything that's been implemented:

 ### ✅ Files Modified